Features / Help

 (Tip: If you do not use Windows Clipboard history, you can change this hotkey to simply Win + V)

-• Copy text from an application and edit it in QCE using the hotkey Ctrl + Win + C.
+• Copy text or image from an application and edit it in QCE using the hotkey Ctrl + Win + C.

 • Paste the content of QCE to your application with the hotkey Ctrl + Win + V.